dafny-lang/dafny/docs/HowToFAQ/Errors-Resolution.md

 The `old` construct is only used in ghost contexts.
 Typically using `old` forces an expression to be ghost.
-But in situations where it is definitely not a ghost context, such as assiging to a non-ghost out-parameter or the actual aargument for a non-ghost formal parameter, then `old` cannot be used.
+But in situations where it is definitely not a ghost context, such as assigning to a non-ghost out-parameter or the actual argument for a non-ghost formal parameter, then `old` cannot be used.

 ## **Error: an expression of type '_type_' is not run-time checkable to be a '_type_'**